View as PDF

 Any lawyer or licensed conveyancer wishing to join the electronic conveyancing system must firstly register with PEXA.
 The transactions then take place electronically on the PEXA platform.
-Land registries of each participating State have been incorporated on the PEXA platform by effect of the ECNL.
+Land registries of each participating State have been incorporated on the PEXA platform by effect of the Electronic Conveyancing National Law (ECNL).

-The first step for the lawyer or licensed conveyancer who has opted for e-Conveyancing is to enter into a Client Authorisation with you.
+The first step for the lawyer or licensed conveyancer involved with e-Conveyancing is to enter into a Client Authorisation with you.

 The conveyancing transaction types are as follows: